 With V, kΩ, mA ⇒ ; a divider sets mV , so the small-signal approximation holds.

-This three-step pattern — DC bias, then AC with the device replaced by its small-signal element — is the universal technique of Small-signal analysis, applied here to its simplest possible device.
+DC bias first, then AC with the device replaced by its small-signal element: that’s the general Small-signal analysis procedure, here on its simplest device.